stevegt/promisebase/ROADMAP.md

 x track down source of the multiple closes on file handles
     x figure out why we can't uncomment tree.go:178
 - write Go pit library
+    - figure out API for other language libs
+        - filesystem?
+UDS?  both?
+    - figure out how a container sends messages
+        - filesystem?
+UDS?  both?
     - write test cases
         - protocol parser and/or inotify lib first
     - import pit library into pb
     - `pb` is the cmdline utility providing an API for shell scripts
     - move runContainer and most other pb functions into library
         - run the container in a goroutine with stdio via channels
+- containerize tests
+    - this will also help provide a linux VM for Matt
 - POC pit libraries in other languages
     - bash
     - python